cibervicho/go_webApp/README.md

 If you see the `Hello Universe!` message printed in the screen, you just double checked that your Go installation is actually compiling and running Go programs correctly.
 Congratulations!

 ## Configuring and Testing Mongo
+To work with MongoDB two entities are required:
+1. The Server side
+2. The Client side

 ## Installing Jenkins and the required plugins
 ### Explaining the bash scripts in Jenkins